Do I need to Speak Japanese ?

 Accommodations are based in the ski village of Hirafu at the base of the largest of Niseko’s four linked ski resorts, Niseko Grand Hirafu.
 Hirafu is one of the liveliest ski resort villages in japan with plenty of bars, restaurants and shops.

-Sure!
-Just request a single room when you send your booking request form.
-Our standard rates are for twin share rooms, so a single supplement will apply.
+Our standard rates are based on twin share rooms, so a single supplement will apply.

 Meals are at your own cost.
 Lunches will usually be taken on the mountain or near by, but bringing pack lunches is also an option.
 Accommodations have fully equipped kitchens if you want to prepare your own dinners, however eating out is big part of experiencing the local culture and enjoying your time in Japan, so we recommend you budget for some evening dining.

-I wish to find my own accommodation can I still join the course?
+I wish to find my own accommodations .
+Can I still join a course ?

 Niseko Hirafu is the largest of the four linked resorts that provide 45Km of runs accessed from 30 lifts/gondolas.
 The vertical drop is 900 Meters, with a mix of groomed piste and off-piste runs.
 There are many gated access points to some of the best ‘side country’ off-piste bowls and tree runs in Japan.